 Derived from the technical difficulty and the stamina requirements.

-Hike not to be undertaken during uncertain weather (the upper part may be exposed to lightning and the steep terrain may become very slippery with rains).
-Some parts of the trail may be difficult to spot at times when the vegetation is more lush (especially in parts not maintained by CAI).
+Do not undertake the excursion in uncertain weather (the upper part may be exposed to lightning and the steep terrain can become very slippery when wet).
+Some parts of the trail may be difficult to locate in periods when vegetation is denser (especially in sections not maintained by CAI).

-There are almost no water sources along the loop; on particularly hot days consider having an adequate amount of water resources with you.
+Water sources are almost absent along the loop; on particularly hot days, consider carrying an adequate amount of water.

 Derived from the technical difficulty and the stamina requirements.